EmilHvitfeldt/smltar/docs/10_dl_cnn.md

 ### Filters

-The kernel is a small tensor of the same dimensionality as the input tensor that slides along the input tensor.
-When it is sliding, it performs element-wise multiplication of the values in the input tensor and its weights and then sums up the values to get a single value.
+The kernel is a small vector that slides along the input.
+When it is sliding, it performs element-wise multiplication of the values in the input and its weights and then sums up the values to get a single value.
 Sometimes an activation function is applied as well.
 It is these weights that are trained with gradient descent to find the best fit.
 In Keras, the `filters` represent how many different kernels are trained in each layer.
 You typically start with fewer filters at the beginning of your network and then increase them as you go along.